-Beginning in May, join Hoyt Arboretum volunteer docents on an informative 90-minute journey through our tree and plant collections.
-Each volunteer docent brings a unique perspective to the tour, so every week is a new experience and some tours have special themes!
+Beginning in April, join Hoyt Arboretum tour guides on an informative 90-minute journey through our tree and plant collections.
+Each tour guide brings a unique perspective to the tour, so every week is a new experience and some tours have special themes!

 Please call 503-865-8733 for additional information.